Miserlou/zappa-bittorrent-tracker/README.md

 Next, create a [DynamoDB table](https://console.aws.amazon.com/dynamodb/home?region=us-east-1#).

 Then open up `track.py` and edit your configuration.
+You can set `DATASTORE` to either `S3` or `DynamoDB`, depending on which backend you want to use.

 Run locally with `run.sh`, and test local announces with `announce.sh`.